zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 Many jobs require a "Full Stack" developer experience.
 This puts pressure on developers to learn the "Full" stack (and it makes them feel inadequate in the process).

-**But how full is a "Full Stack"?** Do you need to know databases?
+But how full is a "Full Stack"?
+Do you need to know databases?
 Do you need to know how to write server code?
 Design?
 Draw?
 UX?
 There's no concrete definition for a Full-stack developer.

-**Most companies don't actually want to look for a full-stack developer.** They *think* they want to look for a full-stack developer based on what they know.
+Most companies don't actually want to look for a full-stack developer.
+They *think* they want to look for a full-stack developer based on what they know.

 They'll only interview you if your CV matches what they think is "Full Stack".
 They might be wrong.
 And they might not even know what they need.

-What this means is: **Don't worry about getting a full-stack experience.** Read the job description, apply, and ask questions during the interview (more on this later).
+What this means is: Don't worry about getting a full-stack experience.
+Read the job description, apply, and ask questions during the interview (more on this later).

 ### Keep applying

 It can be dispiriting to apply for jobs.
 You'll get rejected (many times without even knowing).
 It sucks.

-**It doesn't matter where you are in your carrier.** If you're looking for jobs, the same thing will happen. **You'll still get rejected.**
+It doesn't matter where you are in your career.
+If you're looking for jobs, the same thing will happen.
+You'll still get rejected.

 Chris is a top qualified candidate in what he does.
-He shared with me that during his job search process, he applied for 16 jobs, but only heard back from 3.
+He shared with me that during his recent job search process, he applied for 16 jobs, but only heard back from 3.

 Even Chris can't get interviews at places.
 (I thought Chris wouldn't have a problem with finding jobs).
 But this just shows how messy the hiring process can be.

 It's hard to get over a rejection.
 You're emotionally invested in the process, so it becomes especially hard.

-But **you got to keep applying.** You have to continue to review your CV and Cover letter.
+But you got to keep applying for jobs.
+You have to continue to review your CV and Cover letter.

-**Don't give up.** You'll get a job eventually if you keep it up.
+Don't give up.
+You'll get a job eventually if you keep it up.

 ## During the interview

-Interviews are nerve-wreaking.
+Interviews are nerve-racking.
 We'll talk about five things in this section:

 1. Feeling nervous
 2. Whiteboard interviews